kaermorchen/ember-cli-bootstrap-4/README.md

 @import "ember-cli-bootstrap-4/carousel";
 @import "ember-cli-bootstrap-4/utilities";
 ```

-### JavaScript Components
-This addon don't have any javascript components.

-Javascript files of Bootstrap are adding from `bootstrap/dist/js/bootstrap.js`

 ## License
 Ember-cli-bootstrap-4 is released under the MIT License.
 See the bundled [LICENSE](LICENSE.md) file for details.